MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 We tried this technique on the cloud particles, culling them on the compute shader, and only pushing the visible particles to be rendered.
 But we didn't save much GPU, because the biggest bottleneck was the number of cloud pixels to render onscreen, not the cost of calculating vertices.

 Another problem was that the append buffer populated in random order, due to the parallelized computing of the particles.
 The sorted particles became unsorted, resulting in flickering cloud particles.
-There are techniques to sort the push buffer, but the limited amount of performance gain from culling particles would probably be offset with an additional sort.
+There are techniques to sort the push buffer, but the limited amount of performance gain from culling particles would probably be offset by another sort.
 We decided not to pursue this optimization for the cloud particles.

 ## Use adaptive rendering